Patr1ick/HandwritingRecognition/README.md

 ### Requirements

-With the help of pip you can download all the libraries you need.
+It is recommended to run the application with Python 3.9.
+With pip you can download all the libraries you need for the program.

 ```bash
 pip install -r requirements.txt